1024bees/zero2template/README.md

 # zero2template
 [![CI](https://github.com/1024bees/zero2template/actions/workflows/ci.yml/badge.svg)](https://github.com/1024bees/zero2template/actions/workflows/ci.yml)

 A template, to be used with [cargo-generate], to create a small web service.
-Much of the code is based off the approaches suggested in the [zero2production](https://www.zero2prod.com/index.html) book.
+Much of the code is based off the approaches suggested in the [zero2production](https://www.zero2prod.com/index.html) book, using [axum] as the framework and [sqlx] for interacting with an sqlite database, optionally

 To generate a project using this template: